APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 - Transitional statement

-	- There was clear rule breaking on both sides, so why did UCLA allow it to continue for days until things got completely out of hand?
+	- There was clear rule breaking on both sides, so why did UCLA allow it to continue for days until things got out of hand?

 - Thesis statement: A lack of proper oversight by UCLA administration has led to problematic incidents involving discrimination and violence